Ininterrompue/musicaltemperaments/README.md

 ## Introduction

-This repository is intended as a guide for various different temperaments that have been developed throughout history to tune keyboard instruments such as the organ, harpsichord, and piano.
+This repository is intended to be a resource about various different temperaments that have been developed throughout history to tune keyboard instruments such as the organ, harpsichord, and piano.
 The fundamental problem that every temperament seeks to solve is how to tune the 12 fixed notes within an octave.
 Unlike the voice or string instruments, these notes are fixed and cannot practically be adjusted during a performance.

 The main output of main.cpp is a table which lists the frequencies of 12 adjacent notes beginning on C, with the starting octave<sup>1</sup> specified by the user.
 From these frequencies, the widths of the intervals compared to their just counterparts<sup>2</sup> and the associated beats-per-second<sup>3</sup> are also listed.
 Each row corresponds to the lower tone of the intervals.